-In Queensland, all entitlements to the use, control and flow of water are vested in the state and regulated by the Water Act 2000 (Qld).
-Allocations under the Water Act 2000 (Qld) can be managed by a water supply scheme operator, such as SunWater Ltd. We have purchased the required water allocations for Curragh and entered into a suite of related channel and pipeline infrastructure agreements and river supply agreements with SunWater Ltd to regulate the supply of water pursuant to these allocations.
+In Queensland, all rights to the use, control, and flow of water are vested in the state and regulated under the Water Act 2000 (Qld).
+Water allocations made under this legislation are managed by operators, such as SunWater Ltd, who administer their supply through designated schemes.

+For our Curragh Mine, we have secured the required water allocations from SunWater Ltd and formalised delivery arrangements through infrastructure agreements, including channel, pipeline, and river supply agreements.

 The amount of water that is available to be taken under a water entitlement will vary from year to year and is determined by water sharing rules of the relevant catchment area.
 These rules will, for example, state a procedure for water supply scheme holders to calculate the water available to an allocation holder, based on available and predicted supply.
 In situations of severely constrained supply (such as during a drought), supply contracts with the scheme operator generally provide for a reduced apportionment, with certain uses (e.g., domestic use) being given higher priority.
 It is possible that during times of drought our water offtake entitlements in Australia could be reduced.
-If our water offtake entitlement was reduced, the operations would have to recycle more of the water collected in on-site dams and former mining pits, from rainfall and dewatering activities, for use in the Curragh CPP.
-This may impact our ability to maintain current production levels without incurring additional costs, which could adversely impact our operations and production.
+If our water offtake entitlement is reduced, our operations would have to recycle more of the water collected in on-site dams and former mining pits, from rainfall and dewatering activities, for use in the Curragh CPP.
+This may impact our ability to maintain current production levels without incurring additional costs, which could adversely impact our financial condition and results of operations.